From preserving objects to exhibitions: Pursuing a career in museology

-When you enter a museum, every object kept there has a purpose.
+In a museum, every object on display has a purpose.
 The artefacts’ placement, description, and even the room lighting are carefully planned.

 All credit goes to people who ensure that a museum is not an abode of old objects but a place where artefacts tell a story.
 For them, a museum is not only their workplace but also a space that serves them as much as they serve it.